rudy-prietno/Airflow-Using-Docker/README.md

 and then, if you do something in 3 of component, if you don't show changes you must do comment "docker restart webserver scheduler workers" together in the same time.

-for the last, in this configuration I put login admin if you don't have account, you can create with this ways:
+for the last, in this configuration I put login admin if you don't have account, you can create with this way:
 - go to access you webserver container:
    - docker exec -ti --user root webserver